apoapse1/somnium-fur-enderal/source/2_Gameplay.rst

 ^^^^^^^^^^^^^^^
 The number of spell effects have been greatly increased in Somnium as well.
 Players will find a vast array of spells to use for each magical discipline.

-Players will find offensive Light Magic spells that will help them to better combat the Lost Ones, effective touch spells for the battlemage clad in heavy armor to use, new summons that can be paired together so the mage never needs to be in harm's way, and many more.
+Players will find offensive Light Magic spells that will help them to better combat the Lost Ones, effective touch spells for the battlemage clad in heavy armor to use, and many more.

 With all of these, magic becomes a very effective and versatile skill set for the players that want to walk the line with their Arcane Fever.

+Entropy Rework and New Summon Mechanics
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
+With the 1.1 update, Somnium recieved the largest overhaul of summon mechanics in Skyrim modding to date -- Apoapse's Accomplices.
+With it, the player no longer has access to distinct summon spells for different creatures – rather, the basic tool in your arsenal is the new talent Open Rift, available halfway up the Entropy tree.
+Open Rift opens a link to the Sea of Eventualities, bringing forth an otherworldly creature depending on location, skill, active effects, time of day, and more.
+We’ve introduced more than eight times the number of unique summons from vanilla Enderal, so there’s plenty of exploring to do!

+Now, this is only a fraction of what Accomplices does.
+For one, since Open Rift is so taxing, you won’t have to cast it all the time.
+Rather, each summon sticks around until killed, and each summon provides unique skill benefits when in your party.
+As such, finding appropriate summons – and keeping them alive throughout your adventure – is the new name of the game in Entropy.

+To keep summons alive, you’ll need to make use of the newly expanded Entropy school.
+Instead of summon spells, the Entropy school is full of spells to affect summons in unique ways: teleport them around the battlefield or store them in a pocket dimension, absorb their taken damage onto yourself, grant them extra lives, and much more.